 Data Scientist Job Outlook

 Data scientist is one of the fastest-growing roles.
-Employment of computer and information research scientists is projected to grow 19 percent from 2016 to 2026, much faster than the average for all occupations, according to the BLS.
-The BLS projects about 5,400 new jobs over the 10-year period for the specific role of data and other research scientists.
+Employment of computer and information research scientists is projected to grow 21% from 2021 to 2031, much faster than the average for all occupations, according to the BLS.
+The BLS projects about 7,100 new jobs over the 10-year period for the specific role of data and other research scientists.

 Job Titles Related to Data Scientist

 Will your next move be data scientist?
-If so, check out CompTIA Linux+ to get the skills to get you there.
+If so, download the exam objectives for CompTIA Data+ to learn more.